SerhanAksut/ReviewApp/README.md

 Finally, builder pattern is used to create view controllers.
 Each page has own builder as a public access control and these builders are used for creation of contollers.

 ## Navigation
 Coordinator pattern is used to maintain navigation between controllers in order to decoupling them by using builders.
 The biggest advantage is that decreasing compile time by decoupling dependencies between controllers.

-## Technologies
-The app is developed using:
-* Swift Language version: 5
-* Swift Package Managers

 ## Built-in Packages
 There are 10 Swift Packages in total for the project.
 All Swift Packages are separated to two main folders that called Common & Screens.